Sonnerz/project05-fullstack-django/README.md

 #### Development/Defensive Design Testing
 Testing was carried out continuously while developing the app.
 New functionality was tested in the browser until it was working as expected.
+All styling updates and layout changes were tested using Chrome dev tools.
+The device toolbar was used to test that all updates were responsive and the pages looked as expected in a variety of devices and resolutions.

 As per the Defensive Design Strategy described in the Strategy Plan, all form inputs are checked for empty values.
 Users are messaged if they click a submit button without providing text.